0xferit/bitfinex-maker-kit/README.md

 ### Automated Release Process

-When changes are merged from `develop` to `main`:
+When changes are merged to `main`:
 1. The system analyzes commit messages since the last release
-2. Automatically determines the version bump type
+2. Automatically determines the version bump type based on conventional commits
 3. Updates version in `pyproject.toml` and `__init__.py`
 4. Creates a git tag
 5. Publishes to PyPI
 6. Creates a GitHub release

+**Important**: Use squash and merge for PRs to ensure conventional commit format is preserved.

 No manual version management needed!